Virginia Harrison: Reception

-For her portrayal of Virginia, Jennings was nominated for "Outstanding Villainess" at the 15th annual Soap Opera Digest Awards in February 1999.
 Kathleen Morgan of the Daily Record said the turkey baster storyline was "incredible".
 While the Pittsburgh Post-Gazette included the storyline in their feature list of the most "over-the-top" in the history of soap opera.
 They added that "sticking it in another woman" was the most "outrageous" plot to ever feature in the genre.
 However, the storyline proved controversial with some viewers.
 Candace Havens of the Charleston Gazette-Mail said "It is certainly an uncomfortable storyline for viewers.
 Let's hope it ends soon".
 She also said that through the storyline, Sunset Beach showed how a "fledging soap opera" does not always "stick with what works" with viewers.
 Havens later opined that Virginia was characterized as a "bad girl".
-Sally Stone of the Portsmouth Daily Times said that Virginia delivered "a nasty Kodak moment" when she manipulated pictures of Vanessa and Tyus.
-Mike Turner of Soap Opera Weekly said that Virginia became the "bitch" of Sunset Beach.
-She was described in Upscale magazine as being "a lowdown and dirty gurl from da 'hood".
+Soap Opera Update chose the turkey baster story as the "Most Disgusting Plot" featured in US soap operas during 1998.
+A reporter revealed that viewers "hated" the story, branding it "tasteless".
+They added that disbelief of not only a writer suggesting the storyline but an entire team of writers agreeing to it.
+They added "surely there must have been someone who could see this plot for what it is: a woman committing a completely despicable act against another woman.
+And, yes, we think it could be called rape."
+They concluded that the soap's writers were "completely unprepared for the viewer backlash" and it would be wise for them to abandon the story because "they went too far".